Chapter 1 : Steam Out

-And Albus did, wrapping one bear-like arm around Scorpius’ neck and bending him over in a painless headlock which the smaller boy was still utterly incapable of escaping from.
+And Albus did, wrapping one bear-like arm around Scorpius’ neck and bending him over in a painless headlock.

 ‘Sidekick rebellion!
 Sidekick rebellion!’

-‘You can say you’re sorry,’ said Al, holding Scorpius in place with little effort despite the flailing and waving and completely futile efforts to break free.
+‘You can say you’re sorry,’ said Al, pinning Scorpius with no effort despite the flailing.

 ‘Only if you keep struggling.’

-‘Dad hates it; I figured that’d be a great reason to take it up,’ said Scorpius automatically, then realised it was possible he’d said too much.
-The thing about being in Al’s company was that it was so easy to say anything honestly, without reservation - the problem was when other people were there too.
+‘Dad hates it; I figured that’d be a great reason to take it up,’ said Scorpius, then realised he’d said too much.
+The good thing about being in Albus company was that it was easy to say anything without reservation - the problem was when other people were there too.

-But he was saved from this awkward revelation by the sound of more footsteps approaching and an arch, familiar voice.
+But he was saved from this revelation by more footsteps approaching and an arch, familiar voice.
 ‘Are you finally taking him in hand, Al?’

-Mister Potter made a slightly flustered sound.
-‘Al, I’m sure he’s had enough -’
+Harry made a flustered sound.
+‘Al, I’m sure he’s had enough -’’

 Because it irritates Weasley if I’m nice to her brother, thought Scorpius, but he couldn’t say that.

-‘Mum, nobody needs to hear your modern subversion of traditional family roles,’ said Rose impatiently, and gave Scorpius the kind of look one reserved normally for dirt that didn’t even have a place on the bottom of shoes.
-‘Malfoy
+‘Mum, nobody needs to hear your modern subversion of traditional family roles,’ said Rose, and gave Scorpius the kind of look one reserved normally for dirt that didn’t have a place on the bottom of shoes.
+‘Malfoy.’

 ‘I’ll beat you on the pitch,’ said Hugo cheerfully.